 Rent and other commercial terms have not been fully negotiated, but would be confirmed to Council once lease negotiations are finalised, in advance of advertising of the local public notice required by section 3.58 of the Act.
+The City anticipates receiving an income from the future development, but this position will not be finalised unless the City progresses in negotiations with a preferred candidate.

 - 1. NOTES the submissions received during the Expression of Interest process for the redevelopment of the former Quinns Rocks Caravan Park site on the City's freehold property at Lot 211 Quinns Road, Mindarie; - 2.
-DECLINES the submission from the Campervan and Motorhome Club of Australia Ltd (Attachment 3 refers); - 3.
+DECLINES the submission from the Campervan and Motorhome Club of Australia Ltd (Attachment 4 refers); - 3.
 NOTES the submission received from Heritage W.A.
-Investments Pty Ltd (Attachments 5, 6 and 7 refer) as being the preferred proposal from the Expression of Interest process; - 4.
-AUTHORISES the Chief Executive Officer (or a nominee of the Chief Executive Officer), in consultation with the Quinns Rocks Caravan Park Re-Development

-Working Group, to enter into private treaty negotiations with Heritage W.A.
-Investments Pty Ltd (or a company to be established by the directors of that entity) for the development of a tourist facility on a ground lease basis on the existing footprint of the former vacant Quinns Rocks Caravan Park only, noting that the outcome of those negotiations (including the lease terms and the scope of the development proposal) will be subject to:

-- a) a further report to Council for approval of the lease; and - b) the publication of a local public notice of the proposed disposal by lease, in accordance with section 3.58 of the Local Government Act 1995 (WA); - 5.
-NOTES that Administration, in parallel to the negotiations described in Item 4 above, will: - a) engage with the existing lessees of the City's land at Lot 211 Quinns Road, Mindarie, including the Quinns-Mindarie Surf Life Saving Club (Inc.); and - b) undertake further community engagement; - 6.
-AUTHORISES the release of preliminary project information in relation to the preferred proposal (Attachment 9 refers, with that document subject to amendment prior to final release), including via the City's 'Your Say' internet page; and - 7.
-NOTES that Administration will prepare a report to a future Ordinary Council Meeting to recommend the renaming of the 'Quinns Rocks Caravan Park Redevelopment Working Group' to the 'Quinns Rocks Tourist Park Development Working Group'.
+Investments Pty Ltd (Attachments 7, 8 and 9 refer) as being the preferred proposal from the Expression of Interest process for the development of a tourist opportunity on a ground lease basis in accordance with section 3.58 of the Local Government Act 1995 (WA) (limited to the existing footprint of the former vacant Quinns Rocks Caravan Park); - 4.
+AUTHORISES the Chief Executive Officer (or a nominee of the Chief Executive Officer), to enter into private treaty negotiations (for a lease, as a disposal under section 3.58 of the Local Government Act 1995 (WA)) with Heritage W.A.
+Investments Pty Ltd (or a company to be established by the directors of that entity) further to item 3 above; - 5.
+NOTES the outcome of the negotiations in Item 4 (including the lease terms and the scope of the development proposal) will be subject to: - a) a further report to Council for approval of the lease; and - b) the publication of a local public notice of the proposed disposal by lease, in accordance with section 3.58 of the Local Government Act 1995 (WA); - 6.
+NOTES that Administration will consult with the Quinns Rocks Caravan Park Re-Development Working Group to support and inform the negotiations in Item 4 above; - 7.
+NOTES that Administration will, commencing as soon as practicable and during the negotiations described in Item 4 above: - a) release preliminary project information in relation to the preferred proposal including via the City's 'Your Say' internet page; - b) undertake further community engagement in accordance with the City's Community Engagement Policy; and - b) engage with the existing lessees of the City's land at Lot 211 Quinns Road, Mindarie, including the Quinns-Mindarie Surf Life Saving Club (Inc.); - 8.
+NOTES that Administration will prepare a report to a future Ordinary Council Meeting to recommend the renaming of the 'Quinns Rocks Caravan Park Redevelopment Working Group' to the 'Quinns Rocks Tourist Park Development Working Group'; and - 9.
+NOTES that Administration will continue to investigate, and will report to Council on, options to preserve and enhance the environmental value of those portions of Lot 211 Quinns Road, Mindarie which are not required for the redevelopment of the former Quinns Rocks Caravan Park.